A-Ingrassia/Rockbuster-SQL/README.md

 # Rockbuster Analysis
-Analysis of a fictional movie rental company’s data, answering key business questions related to movie revenue, customer behavior, and regional sales, and presenting the findings in order to aid the company's 2020 strategy.
+Analysis of a fictional movie rental company’s data using SQL, answering key business questions related to movie revenue, customer behavior, and regional sales, and presenting the findings in order to aid the company's 2020 strategy.

+**Note**: I only included the most complex queries.

 ### Overview
 Rockbuster Stealth LLC is a fictional movie rental company that used to have stores around the